mattlow67/japanese-flashcards-generator/README.md

 > \<term\>\t\<sentence\>\t\<source\>\n
 2. Save the .tsv file inside the folder 'words'
 3. Navigate to the project folder
-4. (Optional) Create a virtual environment
+4. (Optional) Create and activate a virtual environment
 5. Install the dependencies
 > pip install -r requirement.txt
+> python -m unidic download
 6. Run the script, including the .tsv file to be processed
 > python main.py <file.tsv>
 7. In Anki, go to File > Import and select 'output.tsv'